giellalt/lang-srs/srs.md

 ## HNOUN MAPPING

 * * *

-<small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-srs/blob/main/src/cg3/functions.cg3)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-srs/blob/main/src/cg3/functions.cg3)</small>

+---

+# src-fst-morphology-affixes-propernouns.lexc.md

+Proper noun inflection
 The Sarsi language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.